 Students have the opportunity to receive one-on-one remediation for all courses during Skills and Learning Lab (S&L Lab).
 Students who are having difficulty understanding didactic material or would like extra help can receive the remediation in S&L Lab.
-S&L Lab is offered during faculty office hours.
-Students are to sign up for S&L Lab by 5:00 p.m. the day before S&L Lab is offered in order for the faculty to be prepared to assist the students.
+S&L Lab is offered during faculty office hours or scheduled within the Program that is determined by the Program Manager.
+Students are to sign up for S&L Lab by 5:00 p.m. the day before S&L Lab is offered for the faculty to be prepared to assist the students.